jtt9340/llvm-interpreter/README.md

   It can be run directly: `test/lexer.sh`, or you can directly pass in the executable to the lexer: `test/lexer.sh target/debug/lexer`.
 * [ast.cpp](test/ast.cpp) -- Unit tests for testing the behavior of all the different AST nodes.
 * [object_code.sh](test/object_code.sh) -- Another shell script that tests the object code compilation functionality.
-  This can also be run directly: `test/object_code.sh` or also an interpreter executable can be passed in:
+  This can also be run directly: `test/object_code.sh`, but there are also some options: an interpreter executable can be passed in
-  `test/object_code.sh target/release/kaleidoscope`.
+  (`test/object_code.sh target/release/kaleidoscope`) and/or a C compiler can be specified, since this test relies on one, with
+  `CC=` (`target/debug/kaleidoscope CC=gcc`).
 * [kaleidoscope_input.txt](test/kaleidoscope_input.txt) -- A sample Kaleidoscope source file demonstrating every implemented language element thus far.
 This can be piped into an interpreter executable to demonstrate the interpreter and make sure it doesn't crash.
 Although some of the above tests can be run individually, it is recommended that they're all run at once with